Steven Marcus: Early life

 Marcus attended William Howard Taft and De Witt Clinton High School and graduated at the age of fifteen in 1944, against the backdrop of World War II.
-He was admitted with full scholarships to both Columbia University and Harvard, but because his family could not afford to pay for room and board at Harvard, he attended Columbia, where he studied under Lionel Trilling.
-Because of his family’s economic precariousness, Marcus continued to live at home and carry his lunch to school in a paper bag.
-Upon graduation, Marcus immediately enrolled in graduate school at Columbia, writing his master’s thesis on Henry James under the guidance of F. W. Dupee.
+He was admitted with full scholarships to both Columbia University and Harvard University, but because his family could not afford to pay for room and board at Harvard, he attended Columbia, where he studied under Lionel Trilling.
+Because of his family's economic precariousness, Marcus continued to live at home and carry his lunch to school in a paper bag.
+Upon graduation, Marcus immediately enrolled in graduate school at Columbia, writing his master's thesis on Henry James under the guidance of F. W. Dupee.
 After taking his master's degree in 1949, he took an instructorship at Indiana University in Bloomington, where he lived on a pig farm.
 Marcus was then appointed to a two-year lectureship at Baruch College, and married his first wife.
 Marcus also had brief stints at the University of North Carolina and the University of Southern California.

 In 1952, he earned a fellowship to Cambridge University, where he was pulled into the orbit of F. R. Leavis, even as he rejected Leavis's belittling of Dickens.
-While still at Cambridge, Marcus’s first pieces appeared in the Partisan Review and Commentary in December 1952 and March 1953.
+While still at Cambridge, Marcus's first pieces appeared in the Partisan Review and Commentary in December 1952 and March 1953.
 He would later recall that the Partisan Review "provided a singular experience of intellectual awakening and intensity.
 I did not read each issue so much as I gulped it down."
 When he returned to America in 1954, he was drafted into the army, reported for basic training at Fort Dix, and was deployed to northern Greenland, far from any combat zones.
 Discharged in 1956, Marcus returned to Columbia, where he defended his dissertation in 1961.
-Because the committee was stacked with Trilling’s academic antagonists, it was a contentious defense, but Marcus passed, in part because of his already significant publication record.
+Because the committee was stacked with Trilling's academic antagonists, it was a contentious defense, but Marcus passed, in part because of his already significant publication record.